More Housing

 Our major cities are full of low quality commercial sites that cannot be easily redeveloped by the private sector.

-The Federal or State Government should acquire these sites, consolidate them and build quality modular apartments on them.
+The Federal government’s agency Housing Australia should acquire these sites, consolidate them and build quality modular apartments on them.

 • Affordable to 80% of home-buyers